This Wild Rice Stuffing has the same delicious flavors as traditional stuffing, but made healthier, lighter, and full of incredible nutrients!

-At our grocery store, it’s actually cheaper to buy an entire pot of herbs, than a small clamshell plastic container of them.
+Did you know that it’s actually cheaper to buy an entire pot of fresh herbs, than a small clamshell plastic container of them?
 I will buy a new pot of herbs every few months, and keep it in my window sill until I manage to kill it.
 But, I can always replace it for just $2.99!
 After I purchase herbs this way, I repot them in a bigger pot, and it helps them last a little longer.

-Veggies is the final component of making this stuffing super healthy!
-We kept it traditional, and just used celery, onions, and mushrooms.
+Veggies are the final component of making this stuffing super healthy and delicious!
+For this recipe, we kept it traditional and just used celery, onions, and mushrooms.
+Some other great veggie options for stuffing:

 Finally, we mixed it altogether and heated it throughout (full recipe below).
 You can make this and serve it straight after cooking, or you can stuff a bird with it!
 We have done both.
 When you stuff it, there is definitely more flavor and more of that soft and gooey texture to your finished stuffing.